cloudhotspot/pypackage-docker/README.md

 This project demonstrates the workflow outlined above, providing the ability to execute each step on any Linux/OS X machine running a Docker client with access to a Docker host.
 This workflow can also be automated within a CI system such as Jenkins, triggered by a commit to the source code repository for the application.

 ## Quick Start

-Full documentation is provided at <a href="http://pypackage-docker.readthedocs.org">read the docs</a>.

 The following provides an example to enable you to get started, and assumes you are using the included sample application located in the `src` folder.